 We went beyond creating the film series to bring the content to travelers where they are: on social.
 Through travel guides on Instagram Stories and in Facebook Canvas units, to cinemagraphs of beautiful destination experiences, photo essays on the Instagram feed, and interactive itineraries on the website, we broke down the content into snackable but useful bites.

 The campaign enabled Brand USA to create engaging content from every corner of the country.
-It also produced some of the most-watched content on their newly launched connected TV app.
+Partners from all 50 states, territories, and the District participated.

 THANK YOU